 Any dispute or complaint that may arise in conjunction with the application or interpretation of this Deed of Gift shall be settled by direct negotiations between the Parties.
 If a solution satisfactory to both Parties cannot be reached, then the Parties shall submit their differences to arbitration pursuant to an arbitral procedure mutually agreed by the Parties.
 The arbitral award shall be final and binding to the Parties.
 This Deed of Gift shall be governed by the laws of the State of New Hampshire.
 Limited gallery space and the policy of changing exhibitions do not the Lane Memorial Library to promise the permanent exhibition of the Work.

-IN WITNESS WHEREOF, Donor, intending to be legally bound hereby, executes

-this Deed of Gift,
+IN WITNESS WHEREOF, Donor, intending to be legally bound hereby, executes this Deed of Gift,

-this day of
+this day of , 20

-Donor's signature: Date: .//
+Donor's signature: Date:/ /

 Donor's name printed:

-Witness's signature: Date: .//
+Witness's signature: Date:/ /

-Witness's name printed:

-certifies that no goods or services we

-Lane Memorial Library in cons sideration for this Gift.
-Accepted on b ehalf of Lane

-Memorial Library by:
+Witness's name printed: Lane Memorial Library hereby certifies that n Lane Memorial Library in consideration for th Memorial Library by: o goods or services were p rovided by the

-Date: /
+Date:/ /

 Director

 Lane Memorial Library

 Town of Hampton, NH